Nuclear Recoil Calibration at Sub-keV Energies in LUX and Its Impact on Dark Matter Search Sensitivity

-The electric field strength at each recorded vertex is calculated using a LUX field model~\cite{lux_field} developed for the time period of this calibration as an input for the following S1 and S2 signal production modeling.
-In addition, due to the particularly non-uniform field~\cite{run4fullexpo} in the active volume during this calibration, the observed position of a vertex is biased relative to the real position.
-As the above analysis is conducted in the observed space, each simulated vertex in the real space is mapped into the observed space using the same field model.
+During this calibration, the LUX active volume exhibited a notably non-uniform electric field~\cite{run4fullexpo}.
+To account for this field variation, a dedicated field model~\cite{lux_field} was specifically developed for the calibration period.
+This field model is utilized to calculate the electric field strength at each recorded vertex.
+Since our analysis is carried out in the observed space, we employ the same field model to map each simulated vertex from real space into observed space.
+The weighted average of the electric field for selected neutron events is $400\pm80$~V/cm.

-A LUX-adapted NEST2.0~\cite{szydagis_m_2018_4062516} program is used to simulate both production and detection of S1 and S2 signals for each recorded vertex from its deposited energy, electric field strength, and position.
-At the core of NEST2.0 are the empirically-determined L$_y$ and Q$_y$ models.
-The recoil interaction initially produces N$_\textrm{ex}$ excitons~(Xe$^*$) and N$_\textrm{i}$ electron-ion~(e$^-$Xe$^+$) pairs at the interaction site.
-They de-excite or recombine and produce S1 and S2 signals.
-The fluctuations of N$_\textrm{ex}$ and N$_\textrm{i}$ are modeled independently by Gaussian statistics with widths~($\sigma$) given by $\sqrt{F{\overline{N}_\textrm{ex}}}$ and $\sqrt{F\overline{N}_\textrm{i}}$, respectively, in NEST2.0, where $F$ is a Fano-like factor.
-The value of $F$ is consistent with 1 based on DD2013~\cite{LUXDD, james_thesis} and the XENON10 AmBe calibration~\cite{Sorensen2009339}, but with a large uncertainty due to the lack of mono-energetic lines in NR calibrations.
+A LUX-adapted NEST2.0 program is employed to simulate the production and detection of S1 and S2 signals for each recorded vertex, utilizing information derived from deposited energy, electric field strength, and position.
+At the core of NEST2.0 lie the empirically-derived L$_y$ and Q$_y$ models.
+The recoil interaction initially generates N$_\textrm{ex}$ excitons (Xe$^*$) and N$_\textrm{i}$ electron-ion (e$^-$Xe$^+$) pairs at the interaction site.
+These excitations subsequently de-excite or recombine, resulting in the production of S1 and S2 signals.
+The fluctuations in N$_\textrm{ex}$ and N$_\textrm{i}$ are independently modeled using Gaussian statistics, with widths ($\sigma$) determined by $\sqrt{F\overline{N}_\textrm{ex}}$ and $\sqrt{F\overline{N}_\textrm{i}}$, respectively, within NEST2.0.
+Here, $F$ represents a Fano-like factor.
+While the value of $F$ is consistent with 1 based on DD2013~\cite{LUXDD, james_thesis} and the XENON10 AmBe calibration~\cite{Sorensen2009339}, it carries a significant uncertainty due to the absence of mono-energetic lines in NR calibrations.
 The treatment of $F$ is discussed in the next section.